eu-digital-identity-wallet/eudi-doc-attestation-rulebooks/README.md

-# EUDI Wallet – Attestation Rulebooks Repository
+# EUDI Wallet – Attestation Rulebooks Catalog

 This repository contains the official **attestation rulebooks** used in the European Digital Identity (EUDI) Wallet framework.
 These rulebooks define the structure, semantics, and validation requirements for **Electronic Attestations of Attributes (EAAs)** that are issued to and used within EUDI Wallets, as mandated by Regulation (EU) No 910/2014 (eIDAS) and the related Implementing Regulations.